28 Nov MANNING RIVER TURTLE

 The Australian Reptile Park and Aussie Ark have joined forces to save this species.

-Aussie Ark launched a Crowdfunding campaign in August this year to raise $110,000, and with your help we made it!
+Aussie Ark launched a Crowdfunding campaign in August 2019 to raise $110,000, and with your help we made it!
 We are so proud of the support that this little turtle has received and have been hard at work since then to build specialised facilities to establish an insurance population!

-Construction of a purpose-built facility containing 10 breeding ponds at the Australian Reptile Park is well underway with collection of individuals expected to occur early in the 2019 year.
+The construction of a purpose-built facility containing 10 breeding ponds at the Australian Reptile Park was finalised in 2019 and Aussie Ark’s team will continue to collect individuals all throughout 2021.
 The clock is ticking for this species, and because of your swift action, the Manning River turtle now has a better chance of survival!

 You can help the Manning River turtle project in the following ways: